-Ease to Grow: Easy.
+Ease to Grow: Easy

 Dormancy: Yes, but not required.
-Forms turions.
+Forms turions over winter.

-Native Range: Southeatern United States.
+Native Range: Southeatern United States

-Zones: 4-7 (3-9).
+Zones: 4-7 (3-9)

 Utricularia inflata, Swollen Bladderwort, is a large growing, perennial, aquatic bladderwort with distinctive radial floats.
 The floats divide at the ends and branch often bearing multiple traps.
 It grows suspended in the boggy waters with no roots.
-It's leaves are finely divided, and interspersed with numerous bladders about 1/8", which turn dark from devouring infusoria, including mosiqutoes.
+Its leaves are finely divided, and interspersed with numerous bladders about 1/8", which turn dark from devouring infusoria, including mosquitoes.
 It prefers dark, tea colored, boggy waters rich in tannins.
-It does best in full sun, but growing among emergent aquatic plants, such as water lilies, frogbit and pickerel weed.
-Its flowers reaching above the water from May to November.
+It does best in full sun, growing under and among emergent aquatic plants, such as water lilies, frogbit and pickerel weed.
+Its flowers reach above the water from May to November.
 They are large and bright yellow.
 As Fall approaches, it forms turions (winter buds), which settle to the bottom, and help it survive winters.
 If it is grown in temperatures above 55°F (12°C), it will continue to grow through the winter.
 It can become weedy and invasive in water bogs.
 This is a great plant for the garden bog pool, and will help reduce the mosquito population.

-Plant Type: Perennial, temperate.
+Plant Type: Perennial, temperate

-Soil: Bog Water.
+Soil: Bog Water

-Light: Bright to partial bright indoors, partial sun outdoors.
+Light: Bright to partial bright indoors, partial sun outdoors

 Use: Grows well indoors and greenhouse.
 Great for helping to control mosquitoes.